Verify your domain with a TXT record

 After you verify that you own your domain, you can start using your Google service, such as G Suite or Cloud Identity.
 If you have G Suite, you can start using Gmail, Google Drive, and all the other services included with your G Suite account.

 Note: If you purchased your domain when you signed up for G Suite, you don’t need to verify.

 You verify your domain through your domain host (typically where you purchased your domain name).
 Your domain host maintains settings called DNS records that direct internet traffic to your domain name.

-G Suite gives you a TXT verification record to add to your domain host’s DNS records.
-When G Suite sees the record exists, your domain ownership is confirmed.
+Google gives you a TXT verification record to add to your domain host’s DNS records.
+When Google sees the record exists, your domain ownership is confirmed.
 The verification record doesn’t affect your website or email.